-Keeping up with regular maintenance is a mission-critical process – even though it may not seem so important when all your equipment is in proper working order.
-If you barely notice the benefits of preventative maintenance on a day-to-day basis, you’re either doing it right, or you’ve been lucky enough to avoid a catastrophic equipment failure that makes the need for a solid maintenance program blatantly (and painfully) obvious.
-The real benefits are visible in the bottom line thanks to longer equipment lifespans and less downtime.
+If you barely notice the benefits of preventative maintenance, you’re either doing it right, or you’ve been lucky enough to avoid a catastrophic equipment failure that makes the need for a preventive maintenance program blatantly (and painfully) obvious.

 A comprehensive CMMS software like Limble is a major part of the equation, but the effectiveness of your maintenance program is amplified when you pair the right software with the right CMMS labels for your applications and incorporate best practices into your maintenance management program.

 Manual documentation can be thorough, but it can also contain many mistakes due to human error.
-When your maintenance technicians are hurriedly documenting parts used, parts ordered, and work performed, errors in documentation can skew your records, result in inaccurate inventory counts, and cause missed maintenance opportunities that could have prevented future equipment downtime due to an unexpected breakdown.
+When your maintenance technicians are hurriedly documenting parts used, parts ordered, and work performed, errors in documentation can skew your records.
+Skewed records, in turn, lead to inaccurate inventory counts and missed maintenance opportunities that could have prevented future equipment downtime due to an unexpected breakdown.

-In a maintenance program, centralized asset management results in substantial time savings, plus reduced man hours.
-From work orders to maintenance schedules, reports, and other critical information, maintenance technicians can easily locate all data about the asset they’re working on, quickly generate reports, and even evaluate logs and key performance indicators that can aid in diagnostics.
+In a maintenance program, centralized asset management results in substantial time savings and reduced man-hours.
+From work orders and maintenance schedules to maintenance reports and other critical information, maintenance technicians can easily locate all data about the asset they’re working on.

 With de-centralized asset management, maintenance technicians and other team members end up navigating across several disparate systems to retrieve records such as product manuals, parts numbers, vendor information, and so forth, only to have to utilize yet another system to initiate a parts request or submit a report documenting the work completed.